ns8inc/protect-sdk-php/public/en/platform/protect-sdk-php/http-documentation.md

-## HTTP Documentation
+# HTTP Documentation

-### Purpose of the HTTP Client
+## Purpose of the HTTP Client

 The purpose of the HTTP client is to provide a clean, functional class that developers can instantiate to make API request calls to NS8's services.
 The class should serve as a smooth "in-between" layer for the SDK's business logic implementations and HTTP requirements when interacting with the NS8 API.
+However, all of the necessary functionality to write a platform integration exists within the clients that are exported by the PHP SDK, and therefore direct calls to the HTTP client should not be necessary.

 The core functions of the class are to:

 * Permit NS8 API calls with proper authorization set
 * Provide flexibility, generic request options for fetching and posting data to NS8's API
 * Provide basic sanitization and validation for calls being sent to NS8's API

 The HTTP Client is structured to permit calls only to NS8's Client (Middleware) API (`https://protect-client.ns8.com`) and should not be utilized when attempting to reach out outside of the Client API for tasks such as OAUTH integration where the Back-End Protect API must be utlized (`https://protect.ns8.com`).
 The Back-End Protect API URL should have very limited interaction outside of standard OAUTH integration can be retrieved from the Config Client with a call such as the following to be used with a seperate HTTP or Authentication library:

 ```php
 <?php